psilore/psilore/README.md

 - Learning OSINT, behavioral user studies
 - Always looking to help out, just drop a dm!

-If you need to reach out to me, I am always on twitter, https://twitter.com/Emmerfors.
 Drop a dm if you need anything!

 </code></pre>